Under 18 international students

 Safety and support for students is a top priority for the University.
 While you are under 18 you will be required to meet with an International Student Adviser regularly to discuss your well-being.
 The Code of Practice for the Pastoral Care of International Students is adhered to by the University, therefore non-attendance at these meetings may impact on your enrolment.

 The International Student Advisers look forward to meeting with you and are available for any questions you might have.
-Feel free to contact them by phone or email: International Student Advisers
+Feel free to book an appointment, or contact them by phone or email: International Student Advisers.